aosp-mirror/kernel_common/Documentation/admin-guide/cgroup-v2.rst

 	the target cgroup.
 If less bytes are reclaimed than the specified amount, -EAGAIN is returned.

+	Please note that the proactive reclaim (triggered by this interface) is not meant to indicate memory pressure on the memory cgroup.
+Therefore socket memory balancing triggered by the memory reclaim normally is not exercised in this case.
+	This means that the networking layer will not adapt based on reclaim induced by memory.reclaim.

   memory.oom.group
 	A read-write single value file which exists on non-root cgroups.
 The default value is "0".